Charities grant £137,000 for Leigh Syndrome resear… - The Lily Foundation

 12 February 2020

-Lily has collaborated with international mitochondrial disease charities to award grants totalling £137,000 GBP to researchers working to improve the lives of people with Leigh Syndrome.
+The Lily Foundation has collaborated with international mitochondrial disease charities to award grants totalling £137,000 to researchers working to improve the lives of people with Leigh Syndrome.

 A women in safty googles and lab coat uses a micro pipette at a bench covered in viles